alb202/drug_annotations/README.md

 The output of the pipeline will appear in the folder mounted during the docker run command

-You can also run the dagster pipeline directly from the 'drug_annotations' folder. simpy run:
+You can also run the dagster pipeline directly from the 'drug_annotations' folder.
+Simpy run:
 ```
 python __main__.py
 ```